jhuurman/jhuurman.github.io/_pages/about.md

 In my undergraduate, I was a researcher in the Saenz-Rodriguez lab where I studied the Heisenberg-Ising (quantum) spin chain and its extensions.
 My [undergraduate thesis](/assets/pdf/johanneshuurman_undergraduate_thesis.pdf) used Density Matrix Renormalization Group (DMRG) to model the propagation of certain nonlinear excitations called solitons in the Kitaev-Majorana chain.

 Prior to coming to NC State, I was an intern at Oak Ridge National Laboratory for about a year thanks to both the SULI and ECO programs.
 For SULI, I was under the mentorship of Dr. Kunal Mondal, where we made a digital twin for a nuclear facility and studied the safety and security of this facility.
-In the ECO internship, I was under the mentorship of Dr. Ryan Karkkainen, where I made a machine-learning model for document classification of the CURIE database.
+In the ECO internship I was under the mentorship of Dr. Ryan Karkkainen, where I made a machine-learning model for document classification of the CURIE database.